collective-soundworks/soundworks/README.md

 - `constructor()`
   The `constructor` method instantiates the `ServerPerformance` module on the server side.
 - `connect(client:ServerClient)`
-  The `connect` method extends the `ServerModule`'s `connect` method.
+  The `connect` method extends the `ServerModule`’s `connect` method.
 It adds the client `client` to the array `this.players` when it receives the WebSocket message `'performance:start'`, and removes it from that array when it receives the WebSocket message `'performance:done'`.
 - `disconnect(client:ServerClient)`
-   The `disconnect` method extends the `ServerModule`'s `disconnect` method.
+   The `disconnect` method extends the `ServerModule`’s `disconnect` method.
 It removes the client `client` from the array `this.players`.
 - `addPlayer(client:ServerClient)`
 - `removePlayer(client:ServerClient)`